-The University of Alberta ONEcard is the official personal identification card of the University of Alberta, and is used to identify individual(s) and to manage access to University services and facilities.
+The University of Alberta ONEcard is the official personal identification card of the University of Alberta, and is used to identify individual(s), to manage access to University services and facilities, and to make purchases on campus.
 Official personal identification is required by the University for students and employees for a variety of reasons including (but not limited to) writing exams, accessing library materials, obtaining personal documents, and gaining access to University services and facilities.
+The ONEcard is also the student Universal Bus Pass (U-Pass) when a validation sticker is applied to the card for the corresponding term.
+U-Pass validation stickers can be obtained at InfoLink locations across campus.
 The ONEcard office is open Monday to Friday 8:30 am - 4:30 pm; closed on statutory holidays.
-For more information contact the office or see the website.
+For more information or to make a deposit contact the office or visit the website.

-University Student Services 25.16
+24.16 University Student Services